pigpigyyy/Yuescript/doc/docs/doc/README.md

 </pre>
 </YueDisplay>

-If assignment with extra return values.
+If assignment with multiple return values.
+Only the first value is getting checked, other values are scoped.
 ```moonscript
 if success, result = pcall -> "get result without problems"
   print result -- variable result is scoped